 Third degree robbery is the lowest category and carries the least serious penalties.
 If the robbery is committed without using any kind of violence, force, or threat, that’s a third degree offense.

 For example, snatching a purse or pickpocketing.
-A seventh-grade child intimidating another student with threats of hurting them and taking their property is also considered a juvenile offence of robbery in the third degree.
+A seventh-grade child intimidating another student with threats of hurting them and taking their property is also considered a juvenile offense of robbery in the third degree.

 Second Degree Robbery